 Statement, Rules and Guidelines for the Pieter Walstra Award

-- 1. Background
+1. Background

-The Pieter Walstra Award has been installed in 2011 by the Dutch Dairy Organisation (NZO) to honour the unique contribution of Prof. dr. Pieter Walstra († May 2012) to the area of dairy science and technology.
+The Pieter Walstra Award has been installed in 2011 by the Dutch Dairy Association (NZO) to honour the unique contribution of Prof. dr. Pieter Walstra to the area of dairy science and technology.
 His contribution existed of fundamental scientific knowledge that was inspired by practical problems and directed towards practical applications.
 This knowledge has substantially contributed to the development of the Dutch dairy industry.
 He also made a major contribution in educating many students in this field.
 Many of his graduates found a position in the field of dairy research, organisations and industry.

-- 2. Purpose of the award
+2. Purpose of the award

 The purpose of the award is to stimulate excellent scientific publications in the field of dairy science and technology, in the spirit of Pieter Walstra’s work: critical, innovative, inspired by and directed towards practical problems.
 The award should be spent preferably on dissemination of the awarded work at congresses and seminars, on webinars, on further elaboration of the awarded work, or similar purposes.

-- 3. Description of the Award
+3. Description of the Award

-- 4. Criteria
+4. Criteria

-The publication should not be older than two years and needs to have been published, either in a refereed scientific journal, or as a PhD thesis.
 The publication needs to be an outstanding piece of work, to be judged by the jury mentioned below.
 The research area can be of a fundamental nature or can be more applied, directed towards practical solutions.
-The prime criterion is that the work has significantly advanced the knowledge in relation to dairy science and technology.
+The prime criterion is that the work has significantly advanced knowledge in relation to dairy science and technology.
 This can be taken in a broad sense over the whole of the dairy chain, i.e., from breeding up to nutrition and everything in between, as explained under 3.
-It does not necessarily have to be research on milk per se, as long as it can be applied to milk and milk products.
+It does not necessarily has to be research on milk per se, as long as it can be applied to milk and milk products.

-- 5. Application
+5. Application

-Nominations should be in English and submitted electronically to the chairman of the jury, Prof. Tiny van Boekel (Dit e-mailadres wordt beveiligd tegen spambots.
+Nominations should be in English and submitted electronically to the chairman of the jury, Prof. dr. Thom Huppertz (Dit e-mailadres wordt beveiligd tegen spambots.
 JavaScript dient ingeschakeld te zijn om het te bekijken.).
 A person can only submit a specific publication once.
 There is no geographic limitation.
 Young scientists are especially encouraged to submit.
 Apart from the publication or thesis, a CV should be included with a list of publications.
-Nominations will be solicited and have to reach the Jury before the deadline.
-For the fifth award in 2020, the deadline of submission is set at January 15th, 2020.
+Nominations will be solicited and have to reach the jury before 31 December 2023.
+The spring meeting of the Society for the Advancement of Dairy Science will be held on 11 April 2024.
 Individuals may also bring a publication from someone else to the attention of the Jury.

-- 6. Selection and notification
+6. Selection and notification

 The jury will evaluate the submissions and will apply the following criteria: